BaseMax/CourseProgrammingUniversity/README.md

 ## License

-This course content is open-source and available under the [MIT License](LICENSE).
+This course content is open-source and available under the [GPL License](LICENSE).
 Feel free to use and contribute to the materials as you see fit.

 ## Contact